| Copyright | (c) 2017-20192023 Jim Rogers and Dakotah Lambert |

 forbiddenSubstrings :: (Ord e, Ord n, Enum n) => FSA n e -> ForbiddenSubstrings e #

-Forbidden substrings of the given FSA
+Forbidden substrings of the given FSA relative to its alphabet

 Building automata